chrijohn/assignment1/bio.md

 Some of my hobbies include: disc golf, cheering for the Minnesota Vikings, mentoring a FIRST robotics team and trying new craft beers.

 Programming Background
+Before starting at OSU I had no programming experience.